-The master servicer and the special servicer each will be required to maintain at its own expense, fidelity insurance, in the form of a financial institution bond, fidelity bond or its equivalent ("Fidelity Insurance") consistent with the Servicing Standard and errors and omissions insurance with an insurer that meets the qualifications set forth in the Pooling and Servicing Agreement with coverage amounts consistent with the Servicing Standard.
+The master servicer and the special servicer each will be required to maintain at its own expense, fidelity insurance, in the form of a financial institution bond, fidelity bond or its equivalent ("Fidelity Insurance") consistent with the Servicing Standard and errors and omissions insurance ("E&O Insurance") with an insurer that meets the qualifications set forth in the Pooling and Servicing Agreement with coverage amounts consistent with the Servicing Standard.

-Solely in the event that Accepted Servicing Practices is the applicable Servicing Standard, each of the master servicer and the special servicer will be required to maintain Fidelity Insurance and errors and omissions insurance with an insurer that meets the qualifications set forth in the Pooling and Servicing Agreement.
-Such policy must meet certain requirements as to coverage set forth in the Pooling and Servicing Agreement.
+In the event that the applicable Servicing Standard is Accepted Servicing Practices, each of the master servicer and the special servicer will be required to maintain Fidelity Insurance and E&O Insurance with an insurer that meets the qualifications set forth in the Pooling and Servicing Agreement and such policy must meet certain requirements as to coverage set forth in the Pooling and Servicing Agreement.
+In the event that the applicable Servicing Standard is Freddie Mac Servicing Practices, the master servicer will be required to maintain Fidelity Insurance and E&O Insurance with an insurer that meets the qualifications set forth in the Guide and such policy must meet certain requirements as to coverage set forth in the Guide.
 Coverage of the master servicer or the special servicer under a policy or bond obtained by an affiliate of the master servicer or the special servicer, as applicable, that meets the same requirements as a policy obtained directly by the master servicer or the special servicer will be permitted under the Pooling and Servicing Agreement.
-In lieu of obtaining such a policy or bond, the master servicer or the special servicer will be permitted to provide self-insurance with respect to Fidelity Insurance or errors and omissions insurance, subject to satisfaction of certain credit ratings requirements by the master servicer, the special servicer, or their respective immediate or remote parent companies.
+In the event that the applicable Servicing Standard is Accepted Servicing Practices, in lieu of obtaining such a policy or bond, the master servicer or the special servicer will be permitted to provide self-insurance with respect to Fidelity Insurance or E&O Insurance, subject to satisfaction of certain credit ratings requirements set forth in the Pooling and Servicing Agreement by the master servicer, the special servicer, or their respective immediate or remote parent companies.
+In the event that the applicable Servicing Standard is Freddie Mac Servicing Practices, in lieu of obtaining such a policy or bond, the master servicer will be permitted to provide self-insurance with respect to Fidelity Insurance or E&O Insurance, subject to satisfaction by the master servicer of certain credit ratings requirements set forth in the Guide.